String literal: Multiline string literals

 Tcl allows literal newlines in strings and has no special syntax to assist with multiline strings, though delimiters can be placed on lines by themselves and leading and trailing newlines stripped via string trim, while string map can be used to strip indentation.

 String literal concatenation

 A few languages provide string literal concatenation, where adjacent string literals are implicitly joined into a single literal at compile time.
-This is a feature of C, C++, D, Ruby, and Python, which copied it from C. Notably, this concatenation happens at compile time, during lexical analysis (as a phase following initial tokenization), and is contrasted with both run time string concatenation (generally with the + operator) and concatenation during constant folding, which occurs at compile time, but in a later phase (after phrase analysis or "parsing").
+This is a feature of C,C syntax: String literal concatenation C++, D, Ruby, and Python, which copied it from C. Notably, this concatenation happens at compile time, during lexical analysis (as a phase following initial tokenization), and is contrasted with both run time string concatenation (generally with the + operator) and concatenation during constant folding, which occurs at compile time, but in a later phase (after phrase analysis or "parsing").
 Most languages, such as C#, Java and Perl, do not support implicit string literal concatenation, and instead require explicit concatenation, such as with the + operator (this is also possible in D and Python, but illegal in C/C++ – see below); in this case concatenation may happen at compile time, via constant folding, or may be deferred to run time.